| Y |

 reading a letter from the jailed boys

-- and tricks him with page 12 of the Farmer's Almanac ("So,
+- and tricked him - with page 12 of the Farmer's Almanac with

-ya see, it couldn't-a been moon bright, could it?") - into confessing
+ya see, it couldn't-a been moon bright, could it?
+You lied, didn't

 - the final celebrated scene when stove-pipe